-International Trade Agreements, from the Concise Encyclopedia of Economics
+International Trade Agreements, by Douglas Irwin.
+The Concise Encyclopedia of Economics

 While virtually all economists think free trade is desirable, they differ on how best to make the transition from tariffs and quotas to free trade.
 The three basic approaches to trade reform are unilateral, multilateral, and bilateral….

-Munger on Fair Trade and Free Trade, podcast on EconTalk
+Munger on Fair Trade and Free Trade, podcast on EconTalk.
+December 2007.

 Mike Munger, frequent guest and longtime Econlib contributor, speaks with EconTalk host Russ Roberts about fair trade coffee and free trade agreements.
 Does the premium for fair trade coffee end up in the hands of the grower?
 What economic forces might stop that from happening?
 They discuss the business strategy of using higher wages as a marketing strategy to attract concerned consumers.
 They turn to the issue of free trade agreements.
 If the ideal situation is open borders to foreign products, is it still worthwhile to negotiate bilateral and multilateral agreements that requires delays, exemptions and a bureaucracy to enforce?
 What is the cost of including environmental and various labor market regulations in these agreements?

 Munger on Middlemen, podcast on EconTalk.
 October 2008.